ataztech910/promptfarm/README.md

 - `apps/studio`: optional visual client foundation (future-facing)
   - not required for engine usage
   - not the source of truth
+  - tree-first prompt authoring with root dependencies and scope previews

 `docs/` and `examples/` remain at repository root.